microsoft/azure-pipelines-extensions/Extensions/TwitterSentimentAnalysis/Src/readme.md

  - **Threshold**: Threshold value for average sentiment of the tweets analyzed.
 If the average sentiment score is less than the threshold, task will fail.
 Default value is 0.5.
 Threshold should be between 0 and 1.

 ## Contact Information
-You can use [RM Extensions on Github](https://github.com/Microsoft/vsts-rm-extensions/issues) to report any issues.
+You can use [Azure Pipeline Extensions on Github](https://github.com/Microsoft/azure-pipelines-extensions/issues) to report any issues.

 ## Troubleshooting
 - Why Twitter Sentiment Analysis gate is failing?